FionaJuanY/RAG-powered-Domain-Specific-Time-Sensitive-Application/readme.md

 from your_path.code.generator import Generator
 ```
 **Step 3:** Build a processor and split the source document into chunks.
-The source document can be in the format of docx, pdf or txt or can be an url.
+The source document can be a local file in the format of docx, pdf or txt or can be an url, for example "D:\app\Federal Reserve Press Release March 20.pdf"
 ```
 processor = Processor('path of your source document')
 ```